djvill/APLS/doc/how-to-use/view-transcript.md

 > {% include screengrab.html src="view-transcript/view-transcript-export-praat-1.png" %}
 > * * *
 > Finally, let's see how overlaps look in an exported TextGrid.
-> According to the transcript page, there's an overlap when Barbara Johnstone says `what you'd say you're` and CB01 says `okay`, right after Barbara's first utterance
+> According to the <span class="apls-page">Transcript</span> page, there's an overlap when Barbara Johnstone says `what you'd say you're` and CB01 says `okay`, right after Barbara's first utterance
 >
 > 1. Zoom into the next `Barbara Johnstone` interval in the TextGrid.
 >